-Staff will recommend penalties for failing to respond to the IDR and DAR in addition to penalties for related violations.
-For example, failing to provide bank statements and failing to respond to the IDR merit separate penalties even though a request for the bank statements was included in the IDR.
+Staff will recommend penalties for failure to respond to the IDR and DAR in addition to penalties for related violations.
+For example, failure to provide bank statements and failure to respond to the IDR merit separate penalties even though a request for the bank statements was included in the IDR.

-Similarly, staff will recommend penalties for responding late or failing to respond to "Other Specific Requests for Information and Documentation" in addition to penalties for responding late or failing to respond to the DAR, even if the information or documentation was requested in the DAR.
+Similarly, staff will recommend penalties for responding late or failure to respond to "Other Specific Requests for Information and Documentation" in addition to penalties for responding late or failure to respond to the DAR, even if the information or documentation was requested in the DAR.

-Pursuant to Section 3-711(2)(b) of the Code, the candidate and the committee "shall" be liable for a penalty of up to 10% of total public funds received for failing to respond to the DAR.
+Pursuant to Section 3-711(2)(b) of the Code, the candidate and the committee "shall" be liable for a penalty of up to 10% of total public funds received for failure to respond to the DAR.
 Therefore, if the Board assesses a penalty over \$10,000 for this violation (or for an expenditure limit violation, the only other exception to the \$10,000 limit on penalties), the treasurer will not be liable for the amount over \$10,000.

-If a campaign fails to respond to the DAR, but the total penalties related to the DAR findings would not exceed the \$500 enforcement threshold, then the campaign will become FAR only, even if the penalty for failing to respond to the DAR would exceed the \$500 threshold.
+If a campaign fails to respond to the DAR, but the total penalties related to the DAR findings would not exceed the applicable enforcement threshold (\$500 for City Council candidates, etc.), then the campaign will become FAR only, even if the penalty for failure to respond to the DAR would exceed the threshold.

-H. FAILING TO ATTEND A MANDATORY TRAINING
+H. FAILURE TO ATTEND A MANDATORY TRAINING

-The candidate, campaign manager, treasurer, or another person with significant managerial control over the campaign must attend a training provided by the Board on compliance and the use of C-Smart software, by the deadline set by the Board.
+The candidate, campaign manager, treasurer, or another person with significant managerial control over the campaign must attend a training provided by the Board on compliance and the use of C-SMART software, by the deadline set by the Board.
 See Admin.
 Code § 3-703(15); Board Rule 2-06.